playframework/playframework/documentation/manual/releases/release26/migration26/Migration26.md

 Also, Play JSON has a separate versioning scheme, so the version no longer is in sync with the Play version.

+## Writeable[JsValue] changes

+Previously, the default Scala `Writeable[JsValue]` allowed you to define an implicit `Codec`, which would allow you to write using a different charset.
+This could be a problem since `application/json` does not act like text-based content types.
+It only allows Unicode charsets (`UTF-8`, `UTF-16` and `UTF-32`) and does not define a `charset` parameter like many text-based content types.

+Now, the default `Writeable[JsValue]` takes no implicit parameters and always writes to `UTF-8`.
+This covers the majority of cases, since most users want to use UTF-8 for JSON.
+It also allows us to easily use more efficient built-in methods for writing JSON to a byte array.

+If you need the old behavior back, you can define a `Writeable` with an arbitrary codec using `play.api.http.Writeable.writeableOf_JsValue(codec, contentType)` for your desired Codec and Content-Type.

 ## Scala ActionBuilder and BodyParser changes:

 The Scala `ActionBuilder` trait has been modified to specify the type of the body as a type parameter, and add an abstract `parser` member as the default body parsers.
 You will need to modify your ActionBuilders and pass the body parser directly.